 - weak bones – you might need to take medicines or supplements such as calcium and vitamin D.

 Don’t suddenly stop taking steroids as this can make you ill.

 You'll be given a steroid treatment card that says you're taking steroids.
 You should carry this with you at all times and show it to anyone treating you (such as a doctor, nurse or dentist).
 It’s important that they know you're taking steroids.

-Radium-223 travels around the body in the blood and is drawn towards the parts of the bones that have been damaged by the cancer.
-It collects in these parts of the bones and kills the cancer cells, but doesn’t damage many healthy cells.
-This means that any side effects of radium-223 tend to be mild.
+Radium-223 travels around the body in the blood and is drawn towards the bones that have been damaged by the cancer.
+It collects in these parts of the bones and kills the cancer cells there.
+It doesn't damage many healthy cells so it doesn't cause may side effects.
+Possible side effects include: